dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

     ![Picture 1](../Media/addpolicy.png)

+1. On the **Web content filtering** page, you can see the policy you created.
+If it is not visible, refresh the page, and it will appear.

 ### Task 3: Testing Web Content Filtering policy

 1. Open an In-private browsing window and visit the following URLs: **store.steampowered.com** and **roundcube.net**.